mbn-code/The-Kernel-Driver-Guide-External/README.md

 ![banner](https://github.com/CollinEdward/The-Kernel-Driver-Tutorial/assets/66748817/998669c2-d062-4ce0-a671-2917e84058ca)

+# What this project is

+This project is a comprehensive tool designed for interacting with a game at a low level, primarily intended for creating cheats or mods.
+It consists of a kernel driver located in the "KernelReadWriteDriver" directory and a user mode application with a graphical user interface, located in the "KernelReadWriteDriver_UserMode_IMGUI" directory.

+The kernel driver provides essential functionality for reading from and writing to virtual memory, enabling users to manipulate various aspects of the game's state.
+Meanwhile, the user mode application utilizes this functionality to implement a range of features, including an aimbot, while also offering a user-friendly interface for configuring these features.

+To maintain organization and ease of use, the project is neatly structured with separate directories for the kernel driver and the user mode application.
+Additionally, it comes with several supplementary resources, such as a font file named "arial.ttf", a Cheat Engine table named "assaultcube.CT", and a PowerShell script for automated installation labeled "autoinstall.ps1".

 ## Welcome to The Kernel Driver Guide

 Hello and welcome to this comprehensive guide.
 Please read through carefully to avoid any mistakes.
 This guide is designed to provide a straightforward walkthrough for creating a simple kernel driver for Windows.